The Multivariate Herglotz-Nevanlinna Class: Superresolution: Superresolution phenomenon

 \subsection{Superresolution in one dimension via Schur's algorithm}

-We start the main part of the present note with an analysis of the single variable setting.
-The powerful methods emerging from Schur's algorithm considerably simplify the proof of the superresolution behavior of holomorphic functions.
+{We start the main part of the present note by an analysis of the single variable setting.
+Although we shall rely on more sophisticated tools to investigate the superresolution phenomenon in the polydisk, a thorough examination of Schur's algorithm produces a simple version of the superresolution behavior of holomorphic functions depending on one complex variable.
+To our knowledge the resulting Theorem \ref{Schur} below is new.
+We start by an auxiliary lemma.}